Ezibu Muntu’s New Name and New Mission

 The organization, reflecting its evolution from a simple dance company, has rebranded itself as “Ezibu Muntu,” and adopted the tagline “Dance, Education and Culture.”
 The tagline better reflects Ezibu Muntu’s mission, reflecting their organizational focus to expand Ezibu Muntu’s roles in African education and culture, while extending their reach and impact throughout metropolitan Richmond.
 The Ezibu Muntu center will provide African centered education and experiences to the community at large with additional programming for seniors and health advocates.

 Sustainer, Faye Walker noted the following: “We encourage everyone to celebrate African culture, but we feel it is particularly important that we reach Black youth and hit them with all of the positive knowledge, support and self-pride we can infuse into them mentally, physically and spiritually.”

 From founder Tanya Dennis: “We are asking the public to support our growth and our mission.
-We assist youth to become better, more productive citizens, and the public can assist by attending our May 4th gala and our annual Summer Concert June 28th and 29th at the Glen Allen Cultural Center.
-We are also planning a fundraising music concert at the Carpenter Theater in June 2020 in celebration of Black Music Month.”
+We assist youth to become better, more productive citizens, and the public can assist by donating to Company or our building fund simply by accessing the PayPal account found in the “Funding Opportunities” section on this website.
+We hope the public will support next year’s gala and summer concert, our two major fundraisers, a fundraising music concert at the Carpenter Theater on July 24, 2020 featuring Jeffery Osborne.

 “Elevating our youth to excellence is our mission.
-It starts with teaching them their culture, showing them their power and supporting their potential.
+It starts with teaching children their culture, showing them their power and supporting their potential.
 That’s what we’ve accomplished through the programs we’ve offered thus far.
 Once we attain our new space, we will do much more for many more children.
-The publics’ generous donations and participation at our gala will help us achieve this goal.”
+The public’s generous donations and participation at our gala will help us achieve this goal.”